There are just 7 days left to register for Landlord Boot Camp!!!

 - How to properly draft an eviction summons and complaint.

-- What to do to keep the commissioner from dismissing your eviction suit.
+- What to do to keep the commissioner or judge from dismissing your eviction suit.

 - What you can legally deduct from a security deposit.

 - How to properly draft a security deposit transmittal (“21 Day”) letter

 - How to handle pet damage.

 - What to do with a tenant’s abandoned property and how this may affect whether or not you file an eviction suit.

 - How to pursue your ex-tenant for damages to your rental property and past due rent (and whether it is even worth it to do so).

 - Who can appear in court to handle an eviction as of March 1st.